Tengrism: Symbols and holy places

+In Tengrism, the tallest mountain peaks, such as Otgontenger and Burkhan Khaldun (Mongolia), Belukha (Russia), or Jengish Chokusu (Kyrgyzstan), are usually sacred places.

 Beliefs

-Tengrism is an animistic all-encompassing system of belief that includes medicine, religion, a reverence of nature, and ancestor worship.
-Turkic spiritual wisdom has no finalized condition, but is dialogical and discursive.
+Tengrism is an animistic, all-encompassing system of belief that includes medicine, religion, a reverence of nature, and ancestor worship.
 Tengrism as a monotheistic religion developed only at the imperial level in aristocratic circles.

 Gods

-Tengrism is centered on the worship of the Tengri (gods) and the sky deity Tengri (Heaven, God of Heaven).
-This is similar to Taoism and Tengri is often linked to the Chinese Tian.
-Kök Tengri (Blue Sky) is the sky deity and often considered as the highest god.
+Tengrism is centered on the worship of Tengri gods and in particular, the sky deity Gök Tengri (Heaven, God of Heaven).
 It is known as Tangara to the Yakut.
 While Gök Tengri always remains abstract, never depicted in anthropomorphic or zoomorphic forms, other deities are often personified.

-"Itugen, an earth or fertility deity" often accompanied Tengri.
+Itugen, an earth or fertility deity, often accompanies Tengri.

-The total number of deities believed to exist varies from population to population.
+The total number of deities believed to exist within Tengrism varies from population to population.
 Deities may be related to natural aspects of the world, such as earth, water, fire, the Sun, the Moon, stars, air, clouds, wind, storms, thunder and lightning, and rain and rainbows.
-Animals were thought to be totemistic symbols for specific gods, like the sheep being associated with fire, cows with water, horses with wind, and camels with earth.
+Animals were thought to be totemistic symbols for specific gods, like sheep being associated with fire, cows with water, horses with wind, and camels with earth.